Our Mission: To educate and promote an informed and engaged public that supports climate action locally, regionally, nationally, and globally.

 In 2018 Caroline was recognized by TIME magazine as one of the 31 most influential people in the South.
 She was also one of twelve individuals nationally recognized as a White House Climate Resilience Champion of Change in 2013.
 She also joined 100 women leaders at the White House Leadership Summit on Women, Climate and Energy, co-hosted by the U.S. Dept. of Energy in 2013, and was appointed 1 of 11 environmental education professionals to the EPA’s National Environmental Education Advisory Council in 2012.

-In 2010 Caroline Lewis, a science teacher, responded to a need tasked by scientists: AMPLIFY The Climate Change Conversation
+In 2010 Caroline Lewis, a science teacher and high school principal, responded to a need tasked by scientists: AMPLIFY The Climate Change Conversation

-With a mission to advance environmental literacy and civic engagement by developing transformative initiatives that can be scaled and replicated.
+With a mission to advance climate literacy and civic engagement by developing transformative initiatives that can be scaled and replicated.

 Innovate - Educate - Celebrate